SAK-007/Ps1-Game-Engine/README.md

 # Ps1-Game-Engine
 # Open source game engine designed for original playstation

+*IMPORTANT* If code doesnt compile Download SetupTool and Data folder located SeetupTool/ and Run it

 Note :This is not a game engine this is a playstation game development library and its name is Engine

 Thanks to Orion  LameGuy64  Wituz Shadow Bandwith for making this possible